TheJoker4320/vision-framework/README.md

 Install all of the above libraries to run the code and then you can run main.py.
 If you don't know how to install any of the libraries check our installation guide.

+### Installation Guide

+the guide

 ## Code Highlights
-* Built in calibration of any camera, This includes any type of a camera parameter (as long as the camera supports it).
+* Built in camera calibration, as long as the camera supports it.
-* Very versatile framework, It is easy to add new pipelines, Quirks and methods and functions.
+* Very versatile framework, easy to add and manage new pipelines, Quirks and methods and functions.
-* Takes about X milliseconds to build a pipeline.
 * The code is open source and we highly encourage using it!
 * The code was entirely written by high school students which are listed in the credits part.